- Marine Ecology

 - ecology of ocean beaches

-- deep-sea biology
+- deep-sea biology (submarine canyons, seamounts)

-- the ecology of ecological interfaces
+- dynamics of carbon processing at ecological interfaces

 - trophic linkages and food web

-- environmental metrics
+- metrics in environmental research

 - connectivity and cross-system coupling